mpyne-navy/dsb-report/dsb-report.md

 5. Initiate appropriate corrective actions.

-\[rec:26\]
+<a id="recommendation-26"></a>

-### *Recommendation 26: Each Service should provide its software Product Development Division with the ability to do rapid prototyping In conjunction with users.* {#recommendation-26-each-service-should-provide-its-software-product-development-division-with-the-ability-to-do-rapid-prototyping-in-conjunction-with-users. .unnumbered}
+### *Recommendation 26: Each Service should provide its software Product Development Division with the ability to do rapid prototyping In conjunction with users.*

 The DoD software system acquisition agents are the service product development divisions.
 Each of these divisions needs facilities and